chianw/chianw/post15antrea.md

 </code></pre>

-After the steps above you can continue with the Antrea installation.
+After the steps above you can continue with the Antrea installation by directly applying the manifest file that came bundled in the zip file